kaeferfreund/huawei_venusOS/README.md

 2. test via `python3 huawei.py`

-3. Copy the run file to /opt/victronenergy/service/dbus-huawei:
+3. Copy the services/run file  to `/opt/victronenergy/service/dbus-huawei` it will be copied to /services/dbus-huawei after each restart and will survive updates

+4. Restart to initiate the copy process